BigWigsMods/packager/README.md

 __release.sh__ assumes that tags (Git annotated tags and SVN tags) are named for the version numbers for the project.
 It will identify if the HEAD is tagged and use that as the current version number.
-It will search back through parent commits for the previous tag that is a release version number and generate a changelog containing the commits since that previous release tag.
+It will search back through parent commits for the previous tag and generate a changelog containing the commits since that tag.

 __release.sh__ uses the TOC file to determine the package name for the project.
 You can also set the CurseForge project id (`-p`) and the WoWInterface addon